nikita-px/nikita-px/README.md

 <!-- ===================== INTRO ===================== -->
 <p align="center">

+  ## 👩‍💻 About Me

+I am an MCA student and a Frontend Developer with a strong interest in building clean, responsive, and user-friendly web applications.

+I enjoy working with modern frontend technologies like React and React Native and focus on writing simple, readable, and maintainable UI code.

   🎓 <b>MCA Student</b><br>
   💻 Frontend Developer (React & React Native)<br>
   🌱 Constantly learning & improving every day<br>